ziwei-yang/websocket/doc/websocket_design.md

 #### Latency Measurement
 - Record CPU cycle count when the message arrives at the socket layer
+- Record CPU cycle count when the message decrypted after the ssl_read()
 - Record CPU cycle count when the message appears in user-space memory
 - Calculate processing latency by comparing these timestamps